duckietown/duckietown-cslam/DISCUSSION_README.md

   - [ ] Testing it!

+### Debugging
+ - Web interface for watchtowers
+   - [ ] Support to launch acquisition
+   - [ ] Support to view images
+   - [ ] Add functions of existing diagnostics UI to this

 ### Long term experiments
 **Reminder**: In the long term we want it to run 24/7, so we should anticipate this.